MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 We are considering applicants for the following positions:

-### Ph.D. student (University of Minnesota)
+### Deciphering the glacial and deglacial history of the upper Mississippi valley

-Working with both Phil Larson and Andy Wickert
+***Ph.D. student (University of Minnesota)***

-* Deciphering the glacial and deglacial history upper Mississippi valley
+* Working with both Phil Larson and Andy Wickert
 * Dating the terrace record (CRN and/or OSL)
 * Modeling river long-profile evolution
-  * Linking to ice-sheet and proglacial lake history
+* Linking research to ice-sheet and proglacial-lake history

-### M.S. or Ph.D. student (University of Minnesota)
+### Environmental instrumentation

-Working with Andy Wickert
+***M.S. or Ph.D. student (University of Minnesota)***

-* Environmental instrumentation
+* Working with Andy Wickert
 * Designing, testing, and documenting sensors to measure water level
 * Possible extension to broader-scale weather and climate instrumentation
 * Focus will be on implementation: Bobby Schulz (current student) has completed or thoroughly started many hardware designs.
 This position therefore focuses on:
   * Field testing
   * Documentation
   * Telemetry
   * Bringing these technologies to the people who need them

-### M.S. student (Minnesota State University, Mankato)
+### Aeolian activity in the upper Mississippi valley

-Working with Phil Larson
+***M.S. student (Minnesota State University, Mankato)***

-* Aeolian activity in the upper Mississippi valley
+* Working with Phil Larson
 * Identifying and dating (with OSL) ancient aeolian deposits
 * Bringing pulses of aeolian activity into a broad paleogeographic framework

-### Undergraduate research assistant
+### Testing and documenting environmental instrumentation

-Working with Andy Wickert
+* Working with Andy Wickert

-* Testing and documenting environmental instrumentation
+* Undergraduate research assistant

 ## Important information for international students and visitors